-Within the lovely grounds of Fairmount Park, these seven “Charms” – the houses maintained as historic house museums – served as the rural summer villas for well-to-do families during the eighteenth- and early-nineteenth century.
+Within the lovely grounds of Fairmount Park, these six “Charms” – the houses maintained as historic house museums – served as the rural summer villas for well-to-do families during the eighteenth- and early-nineteenth century.
 They are considered among the most significant architectural examples of this time period in the United States.
 Their styles, furnishings, history and stories illustrate the culture and domestic lives of the time.
 Today, these houses are preserved as treasured jewels of our collective past.

 The Charms member houses are informative individually, but experienced as a whole, you can truly imagine life in the past.